stride3d/stride-docs/en/manual/graphics/low-level-api/textures-and-render-textures.md

 >[!Note]
 >Make sure both the render target and the depth buffer have the same size.
 Otherwise, the depth buffer isn't used.

 You can set multiple render textures at the same time.
-See the overloads of @'SiliconStudio.Xenko.Graphics.CommandList.SetRenderTargets(SiliconStudio.Xenko.Graphics.Texture,SiliconStudio.Xenko.Graphics.Texture[])' and @'SiliconStudio.Xenko.Graphics.CommandList.SetRenderTargetsAndViewport(SiliconStudio.Xenko.Graphics.Texture,SiliconStudio.Xenko.Graphics.Texture[])' method.
+See the overloads of @'Xenko.Graphics.CommandList.SetRenderTargets(Xenko.Graphics.Texture,Xenko.Graphics.Texture[])' and @'Xenko.Graphics.CommandList.SetRenderTargetsAndViewport(Xenko.Graphics.Texture,Xenko.Graphics.Texture[])' method.

 >[!Note]
->Only the @'SiliconStudio.Xenko.Graphics.GraphicsPresenter.BackBuffer' is displayed on screen, so you need to render it to display something.
+>Only the @'Xenko.Graphics.GraphicsPresenter.BackBuffer' is displayed on screen, so you need to render it to display something.

 ### Clear a render target

-To clear render textures, call the @'SiliconStudio.Xenko.Graphics.CommandList.Clear(SiliconStudio.Xenko.Graphics.Texture,SiliconStudio.Core.Mathematics.Color4)' and @'SiliconStudio.Xenko.Graphics.CommandList.Clear(SiliconStudio.Xenko.Graphics.Texture,SiliconStudio.Xenko.Graphics.DepthStencilClearOptions,System.Single,System.Byte)' methods.
+To clear render textures, call the @'Xenko.Graphics.CommandList.Clear(Xenko.Graphics.Texture,Xenko.Core.Mathematics.Color4)' and @'Xenko.Graphics.CommandList.Clear(Xenko.Graphics.Texture,Xenko.Graphics.DepthStencilClearOptions,System.Single,System.Byte)' methods.

 ### Code: Clear the targets